Eve00000/mixxxwebsite/content/news/XXXX-XX-XX-mixxx-2_5_3-released.md

 In [PR #15194](https://github.com/mixxxdj/mixxx/pull/15194) developers have replaced the Alpha-Beta Filter with a more advanced [Kalman-Filter](https://en.wikipedia.org/wiki/Kalman_filter) equivalent.
 Kalman-Filters are generally used in GPS navigation and weather forecast models.

-The use of it in DVS in short: a Kalman filter maintains a model of the vinyl to predict the current pitch.
+The use of it in DVS in short: a Kalman-Filter filter maintains a model of the vinyl to predict the current pitch.
 This predicted pitch is compared with the noisy crackling input signal.
 The deviation [^2] determines the trust which is used to incorporated these values into the model for the next prediction.
+It reuses the current constant velocity model of the original Alpha-Beta Filter.

 If the vinyl is, say, spinning at 33 1/3 r/min, that value is used as the initial assumption on which the next prediction is based.
 If the next measurement returns 40 r/min, the value is not fully trusted, because such a high acceleration is unlikely.
 This measurement will be used with a low trust.
 However, if the following measurements detect 40 r/min as well, the filter gradually adjusts to to approximate 40 r/min in further predictions.